LadybirdBrowser/ladybird/Documentation/Patterns.md

 ## Intrusive Lists

-[Intrusive lists](https://www.data-structures-in-practice.com/intrusive-linked-lists/) are common in the Kernel and in some specific cases are used in the SerenityOS userland.
+[Intrusive lists](https://www.data-structures-in-practice.com/intrusive-linked-lists/) are used in some specific cases in Ladybird.
 A data structure is said to be "intrusive" when each element holds the metadata that tracks the element's membership in the data structure.
 In the case of a list, this means that every element in an intrusive linked list has a node embedded